Adam Matthews: Loan to Bristol City

 After only two appearances for Sunderland, he joined Championship club Bristol City on loan for the remainder of the season, on 7 March 2016.
 He made his debut in Bristol City's 6–0 win over bottom club, Bolton Wanderers on 19 March.
 Matthews helped City to safety during his nine appearances.

 New Sunderland manager, David Moyes, deemed Matthews surplus to requirements at the Stadium of Light and he rejoined Bristol City on a season-long loan on 28 July 2016.
 He suffered a hamstring tear in August, which ruled him out for 4 weeks.

 Charlton Athletic

 Matthews signed a one-year deal with Charlton Athletic having been training with the club for a number of weeks after leaving Sunderland at the end of his contract.

 On 26 October 2020, Matthews signed a new one-year deal with Charlton Athletic.

 On 8 July 2021, Matthews signed a new deal with the club, keeping at Charlton Athletic for the 2021–22 season.

 On 10 May 2022, it was confirmed that Matthews would leave Charlton Athletic when his contract expired.

 Omonia

 On 23 June 2022, Matthews signed a two-year contract with Omonia, joining his former manager at Celtic, Neil Lennon.

+Shamrock Rovers

+He joined League of Ireland Premier Division club Shamrock Rovers on 28 January 2025, signing on a free transfer.
+Rovers' sporting director Stephen McPhail had been Matthews' teammate at Cardiff City, which played a part in Rovers manager Stephen Bradley's decision to sign him. "[Matthews] will bring really valuable experience and his ability on the pitch speaks for itself," Bradley said, "He's one we think can help the group go to another level."
+He made his debut for the club on 16 February 2025 in the first league game of the season, a Dublin Derby against Bohemians at the Aviva Stadium, but was substituted off injured in the 28th minute after colliding with his own goalkeeper Edward McGinty in the process of conceding the only goal of the game, with the recovery period ultimately keeping him out of action for two months.